-Revenues increased 41.4%, or \$187.8 million, from \$454.1 million for the year ended December 31, 2020 to \$641.9 million for the year ended December 31, 2021.
-The 41.4% growth rate was driven by 39.0% organic constant currency revenue growth, a 1.7% favorable impact from fluctuations in foreign currency, and 0.7% inorganic growth from the acquisition of Employment Background Investigations, Inc. ("EBI").
-The organic revenue increase reflected base revenue growth of 28.4%, including cross-sell and up-sell, net of attrition, and new customer growth of 12.3%.
-Notably, our investments in technology and products, coupled with our best-in-class turnaround times and customer-first focus, drove a 200 basis point improvement during 2021 in our gross retention rate from 94% to 96%.
+Revenues increased 19.5%, or \$124.9 million, from \$641.9 million for the year ended December 31, 2021 to \$766.8 million for the year ended December 31, 2022.
+The 19.5% growth rate was driven by 14.4% organic constant currency revenue growth and 6.5% inorganic revenue growth from the acquisition of EBI, partially offset by a 1.4% unfavorable impact from fluctuations in foreign currency.
+The organic revenue increase reflected new client growth of approximately 9% and existing client growth of approximately 4% including base growth, cross-sell and up-sell, and net of attrition.
+Base growth moderated slightly earlier than expected in the third quarter of 2022 and this moderation continued through the fourth quarter of 2022, during which we experienced a year-over-year decline in base business growth with existing clients, driven by macroeconomic uncertainty, which impacted total revenue growth.
+Our investments in technology and products, coupled with our best-in-class turnaround times and customer-first focus, enabled our gross retention rate to remain strong at approximately 96% for the years ended December 31, 2021 and 2022.
 Pricing was relatively stable across the periods and not meaningful to the change in revenues.

-Total revenue in our U.S. business grew 38.5% year-over-year.
-We saw broad-based strength across our industry Verticals, with particularly exceptional results in our Technology Media and Financial and Business Services Verticals, as we executed our growth playbook and the U.S. economy benefitted from strong macroeconomic factors.
-Our international business experienced total revenue growth of 55.4%, with double-digit revenue growth in all three of our international regions.
-International growth also benefited from strong economic factors and continued growth in our international gig business.
+Total revenue in our U.S. business grew 23.2% year-over-year, including approximately 8% growth from the EBI acquisition.
+We saw broad-based strength across our industry Verticals, with particularly exceptional results in our Industrials, Healthcare, and Financial and Business Services Verticals, as we executed our growth playbook and benefited from secular tailwinds that drove increased labor turnover.
+While our international business experienced total revenue growth of 3.1%, including greater than 20% revenue growth in APAC, the growth rate was significantly reduced as a result of the weakening of international currencies against the U.S.